-Each student is allocated a space for storing current work and personal belongings, and a portfolio for art work, which should be stored in your classroom.
+Each student is allocated a space for storing current work and personal belongings, as well as a portfolio for art work, which should be stored in your classroom.
 Other equipment can be kept in a bag and hung up.
 Finished work will be collected and kept by teachers and may be shown at Open Days.